phuocpeter/cps643-project/index.md

 ### Description

 This project is a simulation of the [Jenga game](https://en.wikipedia.org/wiki/Jenga) in Virtual Reality environment.
-Within the VR environment, player can move around and have
+In the game, player can move physically move around within the play area or using thumbstick to turn or teleport.
+This allows player to have unbounded views of the jenga tower.
+The game allows player to perform most of the natural interactions when playing Jenga in real world.
+For example pointing 1 index finger out to push a block or using 2 fingers to pickup and drop a block.
+Player can also throw blocks.
+The game also can be very effective in creating frustration for players when the tower falls 😜 !!

+The game is tested with Oculus Quest 2.
+Quest 2 controllers have partial [skeletal (finger) tracking](https://valvesoftware.github.io/steamvr_unity_plugin/articles/Skeleton-Input.html) ability.

 ### Demo

+### Screenshots